 Timber Mountain Log Ride has long been one of the most beloved attractions at Knott’s Berry Farm.
 For many years, it was included as an attraction for the Halloween Haunt, complete with new decor and a few well-placed live actors.
 In 2013, the attraction received an impressive refurbishment full of improved scenic and lighting and a whole host of new animatronic characters from industry leader Garner Holt Productions.
 Unfortunately with it came the end of annual Halloween overlays for the attraction.

 Timber Mountain Log Ride – Halloween Hootennany is a return to form for classic tradition that was solidly missed in recent years at Knott’s Scary Farm.
-This year, the overlay takes a different approach, aiming far less for “scary” and much more for “spooky” to keep it appealing to younger audiences who may wish to ride during the day (or even during the week when Knott’s Scary Farm isn’t offered.)
+This overlay takes a different approach, aiming far less for “scary” and much more for “spooky” to keep it appealing to younger audiences who may wish to ride during the day (or even during the week when Knott’s Scary Farm isn’t offered.)

-For starters, on its own Timber Mountain Log Ride is unquestionably among one of the world’s best log flume attractions, second only to Disney’s Splash Mountain.
+For starters, on its own Timber Mountain Log Ride is unquestionably among one of the world’s best log flume attractions, perhaps second only to Disney’s Splash Mountain.
 The permanent scenic that one can always find instantly makes this worthy of a visit even outside of the Halloween season.

 But speaking in terms of what’s new for the event – well, think of a cheesy Halloween cliché, from bats and spiders to aliens or werewolves or vampires – I promise you’ll find it here.
 And while on paper that may not seem like a compliment, it’s exactly the classic old-school Halloween mood they were aiming for.